 Also be aware that Apple devices will automatically add rounded corners, reflective shine and drop shadow to your touch icons unless you specifically tell them not to.
 You do that by using the precomposed keyword in your specification.

-The computer interface with a desktop, icon, mouse and a keyboard as the primary interface was actually invented by Xerox in 1973.
-But it was first when the company Apple reintroduced the idea with their first Macintosh Personal Computer that it became popular.
-Since then Microsoft has also adopted it for their Windows Operating System.
-And today we see this kind of interface on everything from smartphones to professional workstations.
+The computer interface with a desktop, icon, mouse and a keyboard as the primary interface was invented by Rank Xerox in 1973.
+But it was first when the company Apple reintroduced the concept with the first Macintosh Personal Computer that icons became popular.
+Since then Microsoft has also adopted icons for their Windows Operating System.
+And today we see icon based interfaces on everything from smartphones to professional workstations.
 Icons are simply everywhere, on the desktop of our devices, inside apps and in web applications.
-Without icons many things will not function.
+Without icons the world of computing would definitely be very different.

-computer icon by convention is square, or in other words the width and height of the icon are the same.
+A computer icon is by convention a square - Or in other words the width and height of the icon are the same.
 Today they range in sizes from 16x16 icons to 1024x1024 icons.
 As screen resolutions grow better, we will also see an increase in icon sizes.
-Depending on the context where the icon is shown it may be resized as it is shown on the screen, if an appropriate sized icon has not been found in the associated icon file.
+Depending on the context where the icon is shown it may be resized as it is shown on the screen, if an appropriate sized icon cannot be found in the associated icon file.

-Most modern devices support standard 24bit color and transparency, so there is no limit to the number of colors that can be used in an icon.
+Most modern computers, tablets and smartphones support standard 24bit color and transparency, so there is no limit to the number of colors that can be used in an icon.

 I still use 16x16 icons for the bulk of my user interface designs.
 A little old fashioned you might say.
 Especially in light of ever increasing screen sizes and higher and higher resolutions available on today’s computing devices, - but I actually think it makes perfect sense.